• Skip to Content

 3

-Electives can be taken through any division of Johns Hopkins University including the School of Public Health, School of Medicine, School of Engineering, and all of the Social Science Departments.
+With SON PhD Program approval, electives can be taken through other divisions of Johns Hopkins University.
+Please consult the interdivisional registration page for more information.
 Some SON elective courses are offered every other year.
 Please check with the Academic Program Administrator regarding course offerings.
 Independent study credits do not count toward the 19 credits of electives required.
-Students may apply up to 6 credits of a 500 level course offering (inside or outside the SON) toward their doctoral program requirements.
+With SON PhD Program approval, students may apply up to 6 credits of a 500 level course offering (inside or outside the SON) toward their doctoral program requirements.

 Sample Program of Study